 The base contains 12 windings for the induction motor which apparently spins at 1800rpm.

 And this is the top half showing the 4 read/write heads that appear identical, other than they are marked green or red (suggesting they may be balanced).
 What I don’t understand is what the extra 5th head is for?
 It appears similar to the other four, but using non-coated wire (The other 4 heads have red coated wire) with a few extra turns.
 After researching this a bit I believe it is a Flying Erase Head

-The heads are positioned very precisely such that they extend past the edge of the drum only a few microns.
+The heads are very precisely positioned so that they extend past the edge of the drum only a few microns.
 They are essentially a piece of ferrite with a metal coil winding around two sections.
-Here is a microscope image (This is a composite image stitched and focus stacked (4 images each a stack of 10 images)
+Here is a microscope image (A composite image stitched and focus stacked (4 images, each a stack of 10 images)

 There are two other motors on the assembly.
 The tape drive motor is a self contained unit